Metal roofs are hot, at least as a home improvement choice

 The job took about two weeks in June to complete.
 Van Gilder wouldn’t say what the couple spent, only that it was 50% more than the estimates they got on regular roofing.

-Shield does over 60 installations a month.
+Shield does more than 60 installations a month.
 The cost of the job, of course, varies by the size of the structure.

 “We say it’s two times as much” as asphalt roofing, Salman said.